Rangpur Division

 /bn/) is a first-level administrative division of Bangladesh.
 It covers the northernmost part of the country with a population of about 18 million inhabitants within an area of 16184.99 km2.
 Rangpur Division shares borders with the Rajshahi and Mymensingh divisions.
 It is also bordered by the Indian states of West Bengal, Assam and Meghalaya and separated from Bhutan and Nepal by the Siliguri Corridor, and from China by the Indian state of Sikkim.
 Rangpur City is the administrative headquarter and the largest city.
 Rangpur Division includes the Teesta and Jamuna rivers.

 The Rangpur division consists of eight districts.
 There are 58 upazilas or subdistricts under these eight districts.
 The major cities of Rangpur Division are Rangpur, Dinajpur, and Saidpur.

 History

 Mansingh, commander of Emperor Akbar, conquered part of Rangpur in 1575.
 Rangpur came completely under the Mughal empire in 1686.
 Mughalbasa and Mughalhat of Kurigram district still bear marks of the Mughal rule in the region.
 During the Mughal rule part of Rangpur was under the sarkar of Ghoraghat, and part under the sarkar of Pinjarah.
-Ghoraghat has been mentioned in the Riyaz-us-Salatin.
-During the early period of the company rule Fakir-Sannyasi Rebellion and peasant rebellion were held in Rangpur.
+Ghoraghat has been mentioned in the historic book of Riyaz-us-Salatin.
+During the early period of the east-india company rule Fakir-Sannyasi Rebellion and peasant rebellion took place in Rangpur.